Getting a $3,000 Personal Loan

 Debt Accumulation

-Many people use personal loans to pay off credit card debt because the interest paid on a credit card is generally more than the interest paid on a loan.
-However, this can be a double-edged sword if they end up with a higher credit limit and the ability to rack up even more debt.
+Many people use personal loans to pay off credit card debt because the interest paid on a credit card is generally more than the interest paid on a personal loan.
+However, this can be a double-edged sword if clearing your credit card balances tempts you to use those cards again and rack up even more debt.

 Origination Fees and Penalties

 Personal loans may come with significant fees and penalties that can drive up the cost of borrowing.
-An origination fee of up to 6% of the loan amount is not uncommon.
+Though some lenders don’t charge origination fees, these fees are common and can run as high as 10% of the loan amount.
 If you decide to pay off the balance before the term ends, you may have to pay a penalty.

 Interest Rates May Be Higher Than Other Options